 Advantages of CO₂ compared to other refrigerants

-The growing use of CO₂ in cooling systems is not accidental.
+The growth in the use of CO₂ in cooling systems is no coincidence.
 This natural refrigerant offers multiple benefits that position it as one of the best alternatives for the future of refrigeration.

 Minimal environmental impact

-While many fluorinated refrigerants have GWP values above 1000, CO₂ has a GWP of 1, meaning its climate impact is extremely low.
+While many fluorinated refrigerants have GWP values exceeding 1,000, CO₂ has a GWP equal to 1, meaning its climate impact is extremely low.

-In addition, it does not affect the ozone layer, unlike other gases historically used in refrigeration.
+Furthermore, it does not affect the ozone layer, which does occur with other gases historically used in refrigeration.

 High energy efficiency

-CO₂-based cooling systems can achieve very high efficiency levels, especially when properly designed and optimized for each application.
+CO₂-based cooling systems can achieve very high efficiency levels, especially when correctly designed and optimized for each application.

 This translates into: